oktavianiszamocka/Chat-App-/README.md

 # Chat-App-
-Creating a chatting app using sockets, channels, selectors from java.nio
+ a chatting app using sockets, channels, selectors from java.nio